You are here

 Bible recording made easy.

 HearThis greatly simplifies the task of making an audio version of a translation.
-With HearThis and Paratext you step through each verse or line of text and the speaker reads that portion.
-An external microphone is essential for a good quality audio recording.
+With HearThis, step through each verse or line of text and the speaker reads that portion.
+Integrates seamlessly with Paratext, but Scripture text can also come from a Text Release Bundle or from a multi-voice script exported from Glyssen.
+Note: An external microphone is essential for a good quality audio recording.

 An interface making it possible to convert any file (e.g., SFM texts, lexicons, and Word documents) to a different encoding.

 This package provides tools through which you can change the encoding, font, and/or script of text in Microsoft Word documents, XML documents, and SFM text and lexicon documents.
 It also installs a system-wide repository to manage your encoding converters and transliterators (TECkit, CC,...